ehne/PyNode-Next/README.md

 graph.add_node(Node("node_a", value="hihi"))
 ```

-*oh, also* the function overloading does mean that certain methods are strongly typed.
+- The function overloading does mean that certain methods are strongly typed.
 IE. they will fail if you give them the wrong types.
 When i redo the docs, i will add notes about the correct types.

+- `outline` options on methods don't exist any more.
+Text no longer has any outlines.
+- You can no longer compare nodes with other nodes like `NodeA > NodeB`.
+To do this now, you need to specify the priority: `NodeA.priority() > NodeB.priority()`

 #### Todo